kubernetes/website/content/en/docs/concepts/storage/volumes.md

 Kubernetes supports many types of volumes.
 A {{< glossary_tooltip term_id="pod" text="Pod" >}}
 can use any number of volume types simultaneously.
-Ephemeral volume types have a lifetime of a pod, but persistent volumes exist beyond the lifetime of a pod.
+Ephemeral volume types have the lifetime of a pod, but persistent volumes exist beyond the lifetime of a pod.
 When a pod ceases to exist, Kubernetes destroys ephemeral volumes;
 however, Kubernetes does not destroy persistent volumes.
 For any kind of volume in a given pod, data is preserved across container restarts.